 The easiest and least expensive way to refresh a dress shoe is to change the laces.
 But what color should you select?
 And at what length?

 To select the length is easy, just copy the length of the existing laces.
-You should know that selecting the appropriate length is essential as laces that are too short will not secure your shoe on your foot, and laces that are too long will interfere with walking and look inappropriate.
+You should know that choosing the appropriate length is essential.
+Laces that are too short will not properly secure your shoe on your foot.
+Laces that are too long will interfere with walking and look inappropriate.

-When it comes to selecting the color of the laces, you can select the same as the old ones, but this can be a little boring.
-To refresh the look of the shoes, select a color of laces that are closely matched in black or brown that will complement the shoe.
-Or go wild and select a completely different color shoelace, for example wearing black shoes with dark purple or grey laces, or brown shoes with dark green shoelaces.
-Today you can find shoelaces in all colors, so you can go crazy and get a few different colored laces and wear them on different occasions.
+When it comes to selecting the color of the laces, you can choose the same as the old ones, but this can be a little boring.
+To refresh the look of the shoes, choose a color from laces that are closely matched in black or brown that will complement the shoe.
+Or go wild and pick a completely different color shoelace, for example wearing black shoes with dark purple or grey laces, or brown shoes with dark green shoelaces.
+Today you can find shoelaces in all colors, so you can go crazy and get a few different colored laces and wear them on various occasions.

-We have to note here that for lacing the most formal patent leather Oxford dress shoes, you should use silk or polished waxed cotton round laces that are tied into a little bow on top of the shoes.
-This will give you a truly elegant look will match a formal tuxedo.
+We have to note here that for lacing the most formal patent leather Oxford dress shoes, you should use silk or polished, waxed cotton round laces that are tied into a little bow on top of the shoes.
+This will give you an exquisite look to match with any formal tuxedo.